Gerard B Lambert Foundation

 How to Apply

 This foundation does not have a public application process.
-The Gerard B. Lambert Foundation only makes contributions to preselected charitable organizations and explicitly does not accept unsolicited requests for funds.
+The Gerard B. Lambert Foundation only makes contributions to preselected charitable organisations and explicitly does not accept unsolicited requests for funds.

 Decision Timeline

 Not applicable - the foundation does not accept applications.
-Grant decisions are made internally by the board of trustees based on organizations they identify and select.
+Grant decisions are made internally by the board of trustees based on organisations they identify and select.

 Success Rates